-The impact of these incidents on operational risk is measured using a "Rating Impact Scale" whereby operational incidents, breaches, losses or unexpected profits arising from operational incidents and near misses are rated and classified.
+The impact of these incidents on operational risk is measured using a "Rating Impact Scale" whereby operational incidents, breaches, unexpected losses or profits arising from operational incidents and near misses are rated and classified.

 Compliance with legal and regulatory requirements is monitored by our Compliance Function.